gschmutz/bigdata-spark-workshop/01-environment/Lightsail.md

 ![Alt Image Text](./images/lightsail-create-instance-2.png "Lightsail Homepage")

 Scroll down to **Launch script** and add the following script.
-Make sure to specify the flavour in the first line with either

-* `hdfs` - if you want to have Hadoop HDFS on a Hadoop cluster
-* `minio` (default) - if you want to have a stack with a local object store and no Hadoop

 Optionally change the password from the default value of `ubuntu` to a more secure one.

 ```
-export GITHUB_PROJECT=hadoop-spark-workshop
+export GITHUB_PROJECT=bigdata-spark-workshop
 export GITHUB_OWNER=gschmutz
-export DOCKER_COMPOSE_VERSION=1.25.3
 export PLATYS_VERSION=2.4.0
 export NETWORK_NAME=eth0
 export USERNAME=ubuntu